-Take a bite out of the holiday with these delectable little cake balls filled with a red, white, and blue layers They take some effort to pull together, but we think that the results are worth it for a special holiday party.
+Take a bite out of the holiday with these delectable little cake balls filled with red, white, and blue layers.
+They take some effort to pull together, but we think that the results are worth it for a special holiday party.
 Arrange them on a pretty tray for serving or pop them onto skewers for guests to pick up lollipop-style.

 08 of 12

 Kids are sure to devour these red, white, and blue bars quickly.
 While the squares are easy to make, they do take some advanced prep because each layer needs to set separately.
-We think the patience will be worth it when you see way that little ones react to the patriotic treat.Continue to 9 of 12 below.
+We think your patience will be worth it when you see the way that little ones react to the patriotic treat.Continue to 9 of 12 below.

 09 of 12

 Start your own revolution after dinner with these mini ice cream sandwiches that make an outstanding handheld treat at Fourth of July parties.
-Two flavors — one cherry and the other blueberry — sandwich a filling of vanilla ice cream.
+Two flavors—one cherry and the other blueberry—sandwich a filling of vanilla ice cream.
 The whole thing is rolled in white chocolate chips for serving immediately or freezing for later.

 10 of 12

 Cobbler is a classic American dessert that deserves a place at your Fourth of July buffet table.
 This one is all dressed up for the occasion, thanks to a mixture of fresh or frozen red and blue berries.
-It's incredibly easy to make — you just add a little sugar and thickening starch to the fruit, cover with a buttermilk drop biscuit topping, and bake.
+It's incredibly easy to make—you just add a little sugar and thickening starch to the fruit, cover with a buttermilk drop biscuit topping, and bake.

 11 of 12

 Sprinkle-spangled truffles make a winning display on your holiday dessert table and only call for five ingredients.
 A coating of red and blue sprinkles hides an interior of white chocolate ganache with extra sprinkles in the batter for a crunchy surprise.
-The truffles keep up to two weeks in the fridge in an airtight container, but are best served at room temperature.
+The truffles keep up to two weeks in the fridge in an airtight container but are best served at room temperature.

 12 of 12